 Current predictions forecast an increase in chronic wounds as rates of diabetes and vascular disease combined with an aging population increase the need.
 Likely candidates for treatment at the Center are those suffering from diabetic ulcers, pressure ulcers, infections, compromised skin grafts and flaps, and wounds that haven’t healed.

-The center also will offer hyperbaric oxygen therapy, which works by surrounding the patient with 100 percent oxygen at higher than normal atmospheric pressure.
-This advanced therapy increases the amount of oxygen in the patient’s blood and allows red blood cells to pass more easily through the plasma into the wound to heal it from the inside out.
+The center also offers hyperbaric oxygen therapy, which works by surrounding the patient with 100 percent oxygen at higher than normal atmospheric pressure.
+This advanced therapy increases the amount of oxygen in the patient’s blood and allows oxygen to pass more easily through the circulatory system and into the wound to heal it from the inside out.

-For more information on The Center for Wound Healing and Hyperbarics at Southwestern is located at 5606 SW Lee Boulevard, Suite 103.
-For more information call (580) 531-6441.
+The Center for Wound Healing and Hyperbarics at Southwestern is located at 5606 SW Lee Boulevard, Suite 103.
+For more information call (580) 531-6441; (580) 595-7036 Fax.